Iqaluit – Nunavut’s Vibrant Capital

 Prices are shown in CA$ per person, based on two people sharing a double room and one person in a single room.
 They are “starting from” prices, to be used as a base to build your own, custom-designed, personalized program.
 Final pricing will depend on flight availability, the number of nights of accommodation and the tours you decide to include.

 The beginning leg of your trip would be spent enjoying Northern hospitality aboard your flight from Ottawa before landing and getting settled in to your hotel.
 There’s a lot to look at, and a great place to start to get oriented is the Unikkaarvik Visitors Centre.
 Here you can rent bicycles, watch Inuit movies, attend weekly events, and of course get lots of great information about Iqaluit!

-Time in the north holds such a wealth of opportunities!
-You may choose to start with a tour of the city from an expert local guide.
+Today you’ll take part in a tour of the community with an expert local guide.
 There’s no better way to gain perspective about a community and area than from someone who not only lives there, but also loves and cares for their surroundings.
 The guides revel in showing you their favourite spots, taking you to the best places for spectacular views, and introducing you to the extensive history of Iqaluit’s land.